Platzi-Master-C9/knowledge-base/RFCs/accepted/000-email-notifications.md

 ## Considerations and resources

-- This is a new component for the Booking System, that allows us to send emails to the users (clients and owners of properties).
+- This is a new component for the Booking System, that allows us to send emails to the users (clients and owners of lodgings).

-- We will include a README file with the explanation and documentation of the service, with some examples, because we need to make sure that the squads of the booking system that could use this module know how to, for example, build a JSON object with the structured data of the email to be sent.
+- There will be a README file with the explanation and documentation of the service, with some examples, because we need to make sure that the squads of the booking system that could use this module know how to, for example, build a JSON object with the structured data of the email to be sent.

 - In any case, if someone has a question about the use of the service, those in charge will be available through the Slack channels.
 Currently, we are Diego Sánchez and Efrén Ruíz, from the C9, but have in mind that in the future we may not be responsible for this service.